Who Comes First in a Relationship?

 Janet & Jake – Starting a New Family

-As John had grown up with learning to internalize his feelings and not showing his vulnerabilities, he did not know how to share how much he missed Janet’s attention and started having an extramarital affair.
+As John had grown up with learning to internalize his feelings and not showing his vulnerabilities, he did not know how to share how much he missed Janet’s attention and started having a brief affair outside of their home.
 Janet found out and could not believe John would be so selfish.
 John argued that he only did it because she didn’t have time for him anymore.
-He didn’t seem remorseful at all to her.
+He didn’t seem remorseful at all but begged for understanding.
 But how could Janet understand such infidelity?
 She worked just as hard as he did.
+She didn’t get to go out and spend time away from the home like he did.
 Divorce seemed imminent.

-When working with couples, such situations are common in my therapy practice.
+Such situations are common today.
 They beg the question, Who comes first in the relationship?
 Myself, my spouse, or my kids?
-For many, the answer may easily be the children come first in the relationship.
-However, there are different angles to consider in setting priorities in your relationship.
+For many, the automatic answer may be ‘the children come first in the relationship’.
+However, there is something to be said, in this type of thinking.

-When children are prioritized, one runs the danger of neglecting the relationship.
-“We parents today, are too quick to sacrifice our lives and our marriage for our kids,” David Code, therapist and Wall Street Journal contributor, writes in his book To Raise Happy Kids, Put Your Marriage First.
-“But as we break our backs for our kids, our marriage and self-fulfillment go out of the window.”
+Furthermore, when children are placed first in the relationship, one runs the danger of neglecting the marriage.
+"We parents today are too quick to sacrifice our lives and our marriage for our kids," David Code, therapist and Wall Street Journal contributor, writes in his book To Raise Happy Kids, Put Your Marriage First.
+"But as we break our backs for our kids, our marriage and self-fulfillment go out of the window."
 This can lead to feelings of resentment, neglect, resignation, and alienation.

 Tips for Having the Right Priorities in Your Relationship

-- Make Time For Each Other.
-Make sure there is some time set aside each week for you and your partner to focus on each other.
-This allows you and your spouse to really engage with one another.
-Having intimate conversations will help guarantee you both feel heard and seen and will help encourage and maintain the bond between you, as well as strengthen your trust in each other.
-Try to make eye contact and really see the other, or try touching each other and really feel one another.
+Make time for each other.
+Also, make sure there is some time set aside each week for you and your partner to focus on each other.
+This can be done even while the children are home, by settling them down with an independent activity while you and your spouse engage in one another.
+So when you spend time together, make sure you’re engaged.
+These intimate conversations will help guarantee you both feel heard and seen, for keeping your relationship strong.
+It will help encourage and maintain the bond between you, as well as strengthening your trust in each other.

-If you are interested in strengthening the bonds of your relationship, the Time For Each Other programs are a great way to go.
-It’s accelerated, which means it can start improving your relationship within days, not weeks like other relationship-strengthening programs take.
-I am a board-certified relationship therapist and psychologist that realizes there’s more that goes into making a relationship work than love, and I am eager to show you the ropes to strengthening your relationship’s bond.
-Time For Each Other is a program that I designed to answer a calling I felt to create a program that would have answered to my problems in my own time of need.
-I have already helped many with their relationships and would love to help you to improve yours.
+If you are interested in strengthening the bonds of your relationship, my Time For Each Other programs are a great way to go.
+Particularly, my intensive, 1 Day Relationship Session or Weekend Workshop are a great accelerated options, allowing you to start improving your relationship within days, not weeks like other relationship strengthening programs take.
+I am a board-certified relationship therapist that realizes there’s more that goes into making a relationship work than love, and I am eager to show you the ropes to strengthening your relationship’s bond.
+Time For Each Other is designed to answer a calling I felt to create a program that would have answered all my problems in my own time of need.
+I have already helped many with their relationships, and would love to help you to improve yours.
+If you'd like to learn more, please reach out via the contact below.